BaggiestTable/sewer-adventure/README.md

 There are a few different ways to beat the game.

-I provided some playthroughs in case you want to get through the game in as little time as possible or if you get stuck.
+I provided some playthroughs in case you want to get through the game in as little time as possible or in case you get stuck.

 Inspired by [Colossal Cave Adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure).
 You can try playing that game [here](https://rickadams.org/adventure/advent/).